 1. Versatile for multiple scenarios: The gradient lens design provides excellent shielding in strong sunlight, especially blocking more glare from overhead.
 In a normal environment, things are brighter above (sky & sun) than below, where you’re seeing sidewalks, car dashes, phone screens, etc. Additionally, polarized lenses may be too dark in some settings

-2. Fashion design: Gradient lenses usually give an elegant and refined impression, especially appealing to travelers who pursue fashion and desire their sunglasses to match their outfits harmoniously.
-Gradient lenses are also hit in the 70s sunglasses trend, always being Elton John's favorites.
+2. Fashion design: Gradient tint lenses usually give an elegant and refined impression, especially appealing to travelers who pursue fashion and desire their sunglasses to match their outfits harmoniously.
+Gradient lenses are also a hit in the 70s sunglasses trend, always being Elton John's favorites.

 Cons: